ShahzaibI/Dev-assignment-laravel-backend/README.md

 ## Project Structure Notes

 - All Spatie roles and permissions use `guard_name = sanctum` (required for Sanctum token auth)
-- Pages support soft deletes — deleted pages can be restored via `POST /api/pages/{id}/restore`
+- Pages support soft deletes, deleted pages can be restored via `POST /api/pages/{id}/restore`
 - Each menu can only be assigned to one page (enforced at validation level)
 - Cover images are stored in `storage/app/public/covers` and served via the `public` disk
 - Scheduled publishing: pages with a future `publish_date` are not visible on the public endpoint even if `status = published`